 Some makes and models hold their value better than others.
 A 2020 study by the automotive research firm iSeeCars.com found that some trucks, SUVs and sports cars tend to have the lowest depreciation rates after five years, while electric vehicles and luxury sedans tend to lose their value more quickly.

 Among the top 10 vehicles with the lowest depreciation, Toyota and Jeep accounted for five of the spots on the list.
 On the top 10 list for cars with the highest rates of depreciation, BMW accounted for three spots on the list.

 In general, the more mileage a car has, the higher its rate of depreciation.
 For example, a car that racks up 100 miles on the odometer each day will generally depreciate at a higher rate than one of the same age that’s driven only 10 miles per day.

 Is the car in “like-new” condition or does it look worse for wear?
 Generally speaking, a vehicle that’s in poor condition will face a greater loss in value than one that’s in pristine shape.

 To estimate how much value your car has lost, simply subtract the car’s current fair market value from its purchase price, minus any sales tax or fees.
 If you’re considering buying a car, look up the fair market value of older versions of the make and model to get a sense of the car’s value down the road.

 You can find out a car’s estimated fair market value by using online tools offered by Kelley Blue Book, NADA Guides or Edmunds.

-If you’re a Credit Karma member, you can use the Credit Karma Auto tool to get an estimate of your car’s current value.
-The tool also features a graph that shows you how your vehicle’s value is deprecating over time, provided from the National Automobile Dealers Association.
+If you’re a Credit Karma member, you can use Credit Karma to get an estimate of your car’s current value.

 Your car’s depreciation could have a significant impact on its value when it’s time to sell or trade it in.